 Click here to Sponsor the page and how to reserve your ad.

-These efforts are continuing at such a good pace, that we are willing to say that eventually Franklin will be noted for this battle, and not as a suburb of Nashville, despite the last one hundred and fifty years which has seen the town try to forget and not preserve.
-But that is changing.
+Preservation efforts are ongoing, and eventually Franklin will be noted for this battle, and not as a suburb of Nashville, despite the last one hundred and fifty years which has seen the town try to forget and not preserve.
 And it is remarkable to see that in a town built out and over the battlefield for decades, that plot by plot a battlefield, an important battlefield in american history, is being reclaimed.

 The defeat of John Bell Hood's Confederate troops in this charge into Franklin was such a terrible setback, with loss of six generals, a large number of commanders, and over 6,000 men, about 20% of his entire force, that the town decided to forget and not commemorate it over the years.
 It built houses, and commercial strip malls, golf courses, et all, over the earthworks of the Union troops who repelled the advance, again and again, handing those troops their defeat.
 There were a few gems in town that commemorated the event, including the Carter House in the center of the battle, and the Carnton Plantation on the East Flank, which, in 1864, had served as a staging area and later hospital for the troops.
 However, for the majority of the battleground, it became a plot by plot buildout over more than one hundred years.